Lee-W/NCKU-course-checker/README.md

 python3 setup.py bdist_mac
 ```

-after that you will find executable file under folder `build`
+After that you will find executable file under folder `build`

 ## py2exe
 It can only be used under Windows.